Maureen Jacobson

-Maureen Dale Jacobson (born 7 December 1961) is a former association football player who represented New Zealand.
+Maureen Dale Jacobson (born 7 December 1961) is a New Zealand former footballer.

 Club career

 Jacobsen played in England with Millwall Lionesses and was part of their FA Women's Cup winning team in 1991.
 She also won the Finnish Naisten SM-sarja championship with HJK Helsinki in 1988.

 International career

 Jacobson made her full Football Ferns debut in a 2–2 draw with Australia 6 October 1979.
 She went on to become New Zealand's second most capped female player with 60 caps and 20 goals to her credit.